strblr/imperative-portal/README.md

 ## API reference

-### Function `createImperativePortal()`

-Creates a new imperative portal system with its own store and rendering context.
-Returns an `[ImperativePortal, show]` tuple.

 ### Component `ImperativePortal`

 A React component that renders all active imperative nodes.
 Typically placed near the root of your app.
-Takes an optional `wrap` prop.
+Takes an optional `wrap` prop for basic customization.

 ### Function `show<T>(node: ReactNode): ImperativeNodePromise<T>`

 Renders a React node imperatively and returns a promise that tracks and controls the lifecycle of the node.

+### Hook `useImperativePortal(): ImperativeNode<any>[]`

+A React hook that returns the array of all active imperative nodes in the portal system.
+Each node is an object containing `key`, `node` (the React node to render), and `promise` properties.
+Useful for advanced customization.

 ### Hook `useImperativeNode<T>(): ImperativeNodePromise<T>`

 A React hook that provides access to the imperative portal promise from within a rendered imperative node.
 Must be used within components that are rendered via the `show` function.
 Enables self-contained imperative components that can control their own lifecycle.

+### Function `createImperativePortal()`

+Creates a new imperative portal system with its own store.
+Returns a `[ImperativePortal, show, useImperativePortal]` tuple.

+## Types

 ### Interface `ImperativeNodePromise<T>`